Belkharym/pytorch-fpga/docs.md

 This allows take care of the declaration of the function signature and of the registration of the function in the dispatcher.

 Then, the implementation of the function must be defined in the `at::native` namespace inside of a `.cpp` file in the `ATen/native/opencl/` folder.
-> NOTE: All the files under `ATen/native/opencl/` are automatically added to the source of the our shared library `libaten-opencl.so` when running `cmake`.
+> ℹ️ All the `.cpp`/`.h` files under `ATen/native/opencl/` are automatically added to the source of our shared library `libaten-opencl.so` when running `cmake`.
 You will need to re-run `cmake` when you add a new file to the folder.
-The inclusion of the folder is defined inside `ATen/CMakeLists.txt` .
+The inclusion of the folder is defined inside `ATen/CMakeLists.txt`.

 #### New registration